 Other fundraising activities include the sale of popcorn and Camp Cards.
 These two activities are voluntary to participate in.
 A portion of the sales of popcorn and camp Cards are will go into an individual account for each Scout.
 This money is to be used to help pay for Summer Camp or other Troop high-adventure activities.
 The balance of this account is ongoing until used by the Scout.
 When a Scout leaves the Troop, any balance in the account will revert to the Troop’s general fund.
 Even though voluntary, we encourage participation in these two fund-raising activities.
 This is an excellent way to teach a Scout to learn to pay his own way.

-Here is breakdown of dues and payment options:
+Here is the breakdown of costs per year:

 We ask that you choose one of the following payment options: